Kreswell/kreswell.github.io/_posts/Particles.md

 ![The standard model of particle physics, as it's usually depicted.](https://upload.wikimedia.org/wikipedia/commons/0/00/Standard_Model_of_Elementary_Particles.svg)
 As you can see, the list of known particles is pretty short.
 However, there are a whole bunch of different *categories* of particles.
 This is where things can get pretty confusing, if for no other reason than because of all the different names.
 But those categories are, in a sense, the defining features of the particles, so that's what I'll focus on.

-But before I can talk about
+But before I can talk about the most important categorical difference, I've got to say a little bit about the most

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTIyOTE1NTAsLTEzMDk0NTAwMTUsLT
+eyJoaXN0b3J5IjpbLTEyNzgyNjEzODMsLTE0MTIyOTE1NTAsLT
-IwNzk4Mzk1MDQsNjE1OTk2MDI5XX0=
+EzMDk0NTAwMTUsLTIwNzk4Mzk1MDQsNjE1OTk2MDI5XX0=
 -->